fillics/check_domain/README.md

 Check out the availability of a list of domains.

 ## What is it?
 Do you want to know if a domain .com is available?
-With this script, you could find out the availability of a domain or a list of domains, saved in a JSON file or a text file.
+With this script, you can find out the availability of a domain or a list of domains, saved in a JSON file or a text file.

 ## Telegram BOT
 I've also created a Telegram bot ([@CheckDomainAPI_bot](https://web.telegram.org/#/im?p=%40CheckDomainAPI_bot)) that does the same thing of [CheckDomain.py](CheckDomain.py) script.
-You can send to it a JSON/txt file or just texting the domain to check out.
+You can send to it a JSON/txt file or just texting the domain to check it out.

 ## Technologies
 This script is created with: